 Concrete With High Alumina Cement and Refractory Aggregates

-Can Concrete Explode in a Fireplace?
+Can Concrete Explode In a Fireplace?

-Concrete is made of sand, cement, and water.
-Nonetheless, it is reinforced during major construction projects, such as skyscrapers and bridges, to enhance its performance.
+Concrete is made of sand, cement, and water, and it is reinforced during major construction projects, such as skyscrapers and bridges, to enhance its performance.

 These few pores do not allow moisture and steam to move out, building up concrete pressure freely.
 This increase in pressure causes parts of the concrete to blow away in what some would call an explosion.